vectorapt/Linux-LVM-Administration/README.md

 4. Extended the Volume Group by adding a second disk
 5. Created a Logical Volume from the Volume Group
 6. Formatted the Logical Volume with a Linux filesystem
-7. Mounted the filesystem
+7. Mounted the filesystem and created a pre-snapshot
 8. Extended the Logical Volume to use added storage
 9. Grew the filesystem to reflect new capacity
-10. Created and mounted an LVM snapshot
+10. Created and mounted a post-snapshot

 ---